Jocelyn Lane

-Jocelyn "Jackie" Lane (born 16 May 1937) is a former actress and model of the 1950s and 1960s.
+Jocelyn "Jackie" Lane (born 16 May 1937) is a British actress and model of the 1950s and 1960s.
 She was married to Prince Alfonso of Hohenlohe-Langenburg.

 Early life

 Lane was born as Jocelyn Olga Bolton in Vienna, Austria in 1937.
 She is the youngest daughter of Russian-born pianist mother Olga Mironova and English father Briton John Bolton, who worked for an American oil firm; he later died in a car crash in the US.
 She was educated in New Rochelle, New York, in the United States.
 At the age of 14, she moved to Britain, where she received dance training.
-Her older sister Mara Lane was a well-known British model and actress in the 1950s.
+Her older sister Mara Lane was also a model and actress in the 1950s.